 You’ve perhaps heard a lot about branding a business, but how much time have you invested in building your personal brand?
-Just like a business’ brand helps form that company’s identity, your personal brand is part of how you market yourself.
+Just like a business’ brand helps form that company’s identity, your personal branding is part of how you market yourself.
 It can encompass everything from your experiences to your beliefs.
 And, when it’s done well, your brand can help you snag good employees and clients.

 Even if you’re not a thought leader or “influencer,” or haven’t put much thought into your personal branding, you can improve it using these six methods.